AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

    -----END CERTIFICATE-----
    ```

-### Specifying the Certificate to Use for Dispatcher {#specifying-the-certificate-to-use-for-dispatcher}
+### Specify the certificate to use for Dispatcher {#specifying-the-certificate-to-use-for-dispatcher}

 Add the following properties to the [Dispatcher module configuration](dispatcher-install.md#main-pars-55-35-1022) (in `httpd.conf`):